sparktsang/wangfuk/EVIDENCE.md

 **🚨 Significance:**

-A chaotic trail of official statements reveals a critical failure in the fire alarm system, which failed to sound in 7 out of 8 towers during the disaster.
+A chaotic trail of official statements reveals a critical failure in the fire alarm system.
 The investigation exposes a "Rashomon" effect where the Fire Services Department (FSD) contradicted itself, and experts point to deliberate sabotage.

 **1. The "Rashomon" of the Alarm Status:**
 *   **Nov 29:** FSD claimed alarms were "**not switched off but made no sound**".